2011 Acura RL - Powertrain

 - Automatically tensioned, maintenance-free serpentine belt accessory drive

-Sequential SportShift 5-speed automatic with paddle shifters and Grade Logic Control
+Sequential SportShift 6-speed automatic with paddle shifters

-- Quick-response Sequential SportShift allows semi-manual operation
+- Quick-response Sequential SportShift automatic transmission allows semi-manual operation

-- New straight-gate style console-mounted shifter
+- Straight-gate style console-mounted shifter

-- Coordination between Drive-by-Wire™ Throttle System and transmission makes for quicker, smoother shifts
+- Coordination between Drive-by-Wire™ throttle system and transmission makes for quicker, smoother shifts

 - Advanced shift-hold control limits upshifts during spirited driving